justas-d/Stormbot/README.md

   "Email"            : "",
   "Password"         : "",

-  //only if using audio
+  // only if using audio
   "FfmpegDir"        : "",
   "FfprobeDir"       : "",
   "SoundcloudApiKey" : "",
+  "LivestreamerDir"  : "",

+  // only if using the twitch bridge
+  "TwitchOauth"      : "",
-  "LivestreamerDir"  : ""
+  "TwitchUsername"   : ""
 }

 ````